-- 1. To use or possess any controlled substance, illegal drug or drug paraphernalia including marijuana and medical marijuana in the residence halls and/or property operated by AU Housing & Residence Life. - 2.
-To sell, manufacture, or distribute any illegal drug, controlled substance, including marijuana and medical marijuana or drug paraphernalia in the residence halls and/or property operated by AU Housing & Residence Life. - 3.
+- 1. To use or possess any controlled substance (including unprescribed prescription medication), illegal drug or drug paraphernalia including marijuana and medical marijuana in the residence halls and/or property operated by AU Housing & Residence Life. - To sell, manufacture, or distribute any illegal drug, controlled substance (including prescription medication), including marijuana and medical marijuana or drug paraphernalia in the residence halls and/or property operated by AU Housing & Residence Life. - 3.
 To knowingly and voluntarily be in the presence of any illegal drug including marijuana or medical marijuana, or drug paraphernalia in the residence halls and/or property operated by AU Housing & Residence Life. - 4.
+To violate university policies or District of Columbia laws related to the possession or use of vaping materials. - 5.
 To violate university policies or District of Columbia laws related to alcohol including but not limited to: - a.
 Possess or consume alcohol while under the legal age to do so in the residence halls - b.
 Provide, sell, manufacture or distribute alcohol in the residence halls and/or property operated by AU Housing & Residence Life. - c.
 Host an event in the residence halls where alcohol is served to, provide to, or consumed by individuals under the age of 21. - d.
 Possess or consume alcohol in residence hall and/or property operated by AU Housing & Residence Life common areas such as lounges, outdoor areas, hallways, and bathrooms. - e.
 Possess alcohol in a housing room and/or unit where at least one resident of that unit is not 21 years of age or older.
 Quantities of alcoholic beverages permitted to be brought into or stored in any residence facility by any resident 21 years of age or older are limited to reasonable amounts for the number of students assigned to the living unit.
-Alcohol must be transported to living units in closed, original containers by individuals who are 21 years of age or older. - f.
-Facilitate or participate in drinking games, activities, or to serve or consume alcohol through equipment/paraphernalia including but not limited to funnels, shot classes, beer pong tables that result in rapid consumption of alcohol. - g.
+Alcohol must be transported to living units in closed, original containers by individuals who are 21 years of age or older.

+- f.
+Facilitate or participate in drinking games, activities, or to serve or consume alcohol through equipment/paraphernalia including but not limited to funnels, shot glasses, beer pong tables that result in rapid consumption of alcohol. - g.
 Possess, furnish, consume or serve from a large volume or common source of alcohol, including but not limited to kegs, beer balls, punch bowls.